Westben: Facility

-The theatre space was designed by Didier Schwartz, and was constructed by him with help from local construction companies and volunteers.
+The theatre space was designed by Didier Schvartz, and was constructed by him with help from local construction companies and volunteers.
 The frame of the barn is constructed from timber, with front and side doors that slide open to reveal the surrounding landscape.
 In total, it seats 400, plus additional seating outside if needed.
 The property surrounding the barn includes a food and bar area, a natural amphitheater, and a parking lot.

 Along with the main theatre space, Westben also hosts performances in Campbellford's Clock Tower Cultural Center, which formerly served as the box office, as well as at local restaurants, and in surrounding towns.

 In March 2021 Westben moved their box office to an 1890s schoolhouse, which sits on a property adjacent to the barn theatre.
 This space will also serve as a performance center.